 Make Navigation User-Friendly

-Use clear and descriptive menu labels on your website so that your visitors can effortlessly find products they need.
+Use clear and descriptive menu labels on your website so that your visitors can effortlessly find the products they need.
 Consider the following:

 - Visible search bar